sassoftware/sasoptpy/doc/guide/models.rst

 Dropping components
 ~~~~~~~~~~~~~~~~~~~

-A variable inside a model can simply be dropped using
+A variable inside a model can be dropped using
 :meth:`Model.drop_variable`.
 Similarly, a set of variables can be dropped
 using :meth:`Model.drop_variables`.